 - Identify Assets to Protect: Payment card data, payment terminals, and employee information should be on top of the list, as should physical devices and classified information, like recipes or intellectual property.

-- Save Assets to limit the Breach Impact: A robust email authentication handled by well-trained staff alongside enforcing data backup policies and procedures, will be a smart way to save the firm from a security
+- Save Assets to limit the Breach Impact: A robust email authentication handled by well-trained staff alongside enforcing data backup policies and procedures, will be a smart way to save the firm from a security breach.

 - Detect Security Problems: Be it a ransomware message on a computer screen or a technology blocking email, never ignore such suspicious clues.
 Also, do not dismiss customer feedback, if they say that your company executives constantly call for personal information, these are ideal ways of breach.